mideactive/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### Solution:

-[8-true_knowledge](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/8-true_knowledge): 'export TRUEKNOWLEDGE=1209 &&  echo $(($TRUEKNOWLEDGE + 128))' this will create the global variable 'TRUEKNOWLEDGE' with the value '1209', and then add '128' to it.
+[8-true_knowledge](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/8-true_knowledge): 'export TRUEKNOWLEDGE=1209 &&  echo $((TRUEKNOWLEDGE + 128))' this will create the global variable 'TRUEKNOWLEDGE' with the value '1209', and then add '128' to it.

 ##### 9. Divide and rule